saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 - **Message passing** is the core computational pattern: information flows through bonds, updating atom representations iteratively
 - **Architecture matters**: GCN for baselines, GAT for interpretability, MPNN for edge-dependent tasks
 - **GNNs are state-of-the-art** for molecular property prediction, consistently outperforming fingerprints and SMILES-based models
 - **Connections to AlphaFold**: Both GNNs and AlphaFold use iterative local aggregation to capture global properties.
-Remember, Alphafold2 uses Evoformer and Structure modlues that are not GNNs, but a special type of sequence model.
+Remember, AlphaFold2 uses the Evoformer and Structure modules that rely on attention mechanisms rather than GNN message passing, though both share the principle of iterative local-to-global information aggregation.

 ### Looking Forward: The Complete Drug Discovery Pipeline